 - Bloom Box Club

-Varieties of anthurium to grow
+Varieties of flamingo flower to grow

 Anthurium andraeanum ‘Pink Champion’ – china pink blooms.
 Part of the ‘Champion’ series, which is also available in red, white, coral and vanilla.